Right of Way Permits

 Obtain a Permit Application

 Due to the sensitivity of digging within the public right of way, permits are not issued online.
-An Application for Right of Way Permit (PDF) shall be completed and submitted to the Construction Inspector along with all required attachments.
+An application for a Right-of-Way Permit (PDF) shall be completed and submitted to the Construction Inspector along with all required attachments.
 Right of Way permits are required for culvert and utility installations within the public right of way, outside of city limits and their jurisdiction.

-The Application may be submitted via email to RightOfWayPermit@SummitCountyCo.gov, or on a walk-in basis Monday through Friday, 6:30 am to 8:30 am at the Road and Bridge office located in the County Commons, 37 Peak One Dr., Suite 230, Frisco, CO.
+The Application may be submitted via email to RightOfWayPermit@SummitCountyCo.gov, or by appointment at the Road and Bridge office located in the County Commons, 37 Peak One Dr., Suite 230, Frisco, CO.
 An on-site visit may be required as part of the application process.

 Once the Application for Right of Way Permit is approved, and upon payment of permit fee, a Right of Way Permit will be issued by the Construction Inspector, and work may commence.